Skip to main content

 Mistake #2: Not Checking Local Regulations

 Some areas prohibit street placement or require permits.
-Check before scheduling delivery.
+Check before scheduling delivery to avoid fines or forced removal.

 Mistake #3: Loading Heavy Items Last